The mangle, used in the past to squeeze water from wet laundry

 (A widely used word nowadays is 'wringer' which is surprising because 'wringing' means twisting, and no twisting is involved in mangling.
 Mangle was the only word used in Britain in the past.)

 How mangles worked

 The mangle was a heavy mechanical contraption about four or five feet high with a handle that turned two rollers.
 Wet items were fed through the rollers which squeezed out the water into a large bowl or tin bath underneath.

 There was a screw on top of the mangle to adjust the distance between the rollers according to the thickness of the fabric.
 For blankets, for example, the screw was let out as far as possible.

 As the mangle was so large and took up so much room, it was kept outside the back door with a sheet of tarpaulin over it to protect it from the weather.
 This was usual practice in the Victorian terraces where I grew up in the early 1900s.
-(Later when I was married, mangles were smaller and mine fitted in to the kitchen of my 1930s/1940s house.)

-For sheets and blankets this folding was a two-person job, with one person at each end of the sheet or blanket, and care had to be taken to keep the sheet or blanket off the floor.
-If no-one was available to help, the pegs on the clothes line could replace of the second person.
+Small clothes like socks could go through the rollers as they were, but larger items had to be folded into strips which were narrow enough to go through the rollers.
+For sheets and blankets this folding was a two-person job, with one person at each end of the sheet or blanket, and care had to be taken to keep it off the floor.
+If no-one was available to help, the pegs on the clothes line could sometimes replace the second person.

-When my brothers and I came home from school for our mid-day meal, mangling was still in progress.
+When my brothers and I came home from school for our mid-day meal, mangling was still in progress on washdays.
 A lot of energy was needed for it, and I had to help by holding the sheets as straight as I could while my mother turned the handle of the mangle.